-How I stopped judging myself (and let go of the inner critic)
+How I stopped judging myself (the inner critic behind self-development)

 Something I’ve learned after being in the self development journey for so long is that you can do all the things in order to be a “better” version of yourself.

-Yet, when it’s coming from the need to fix yourself because the inner critic says you are not enough, it never leads to peace and wholeness that you want.
+Yet, when it’s coming from the need to fix yourself because the inner critic says you are not enough, it never leads to peace and wholeness that we want.

-This is true especially in the entrepreneurial realms when it’s so easy to judge yourself based on the “results” you produce.
-It’s easy to get caught up in a mental loop of self-judgment and shame when you are not where you want to be yet.
+This is true especially in the entrepreneurial realms when it’s so easy to judge yourself based on the “results” we produce.
+It’s easy to get caught up in a mental loop of self-judgment and shame when we are not where you want to be yet.

 I know this because I’ve been there.
 My inner critic used to beat me up like how an unforgiving, all-time-champion boxer would.